Now Offering Shockwave Therapy

 • Tenderness when walking or standing

-In addition, foot warts usually have black dots across them.
-These are clotted blood vessels that provide the wart with oxygen.
+The black dots are clotted blood vessels that provide the wart with oxygen.

 Who is at risk of getting warts?